• Skip to main content

 Bringing a buzz to NECTAR

-Our third JISC-funded project aims to implement a range of new tools, services and procedures in NECTAR to collectively revitalize the repository, further embed it into the research environment of The University of Northampton and ensure that it continues to be fit to support the university's needs.
+Our third JISC-funded project aimed to implement a range of new tools, services and procedures in NECTAR to collectively revitalize the repository, further embedding it into the research environment of The University of Northampton and ensuring that it continues to be fit to support the university's needs.

-The 'Bringing a buzz to NECTAR' project has several objectives:
+The 'Bringing a buzz to NECTAR' project had several objectives:

 1. To modify university procedures for entering, validating and enhancing NECTAR metadata to increase researcher involvement, encourage the deposit of full content and further embed NECTAR in researcher workflows.

-2. To implement technical and procedural changes as necessary to ensure NECTAR is compatible with the requirements of the British Library's EThOS service.
+2. To implement technical and procedural changes as necessary to ensure NECTAR's compatibility with the requirements of the British Library's EThOS service.

-3. To implement technical and procedural solutions (when available) to ensure NECTAR is ready to support the Research Excellence Framework (REF).
+3. To implement technical and procedural solutions (when available) to ensure NECTAR would be ready to support the Research Excellence Framework (REF).

 4. Through implementation of the Eprints Kultur plugin and rebranding of the repository interface, to better display the creative research outputs of the institution and to visually embed NECTAR within The University of Northampton's new university website.